 For streams running through farmland, Tukurua is fairly typical.
 However, given that the swimming hole is used by many people during the peak summer and the number of results above guidelines, it suggests that we should further investigate the source of this contamination.
-I am yet to do a walk up the creek but my colleagues in compliance did this time last year and did not find an obvious source.
+Compliance staff did not find an obvious source when walking up the creek last year.

-At this stage we, in agreement with Nelson-Marlborough Public Health, are recommending that the sign advising of the health risk from swimming in the creek remain until further notice.
+At this stage staff, in agreement with Nelson-Marlborough Public Health, are recommending that the sign advising of the health risk from swimming in the creek remain until further notice.
 Further sampling and a sanitary survey at the peak occupation around Christmas to mid January will hopefully find a source and improve water quality in this waterway.